tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 ## TypeScript Typings

-At this moment you've likely noticed a message in the console saying that `angular2/core` and `angular2/platform/browser` are not found.

-It occurs because the TypeScript compiler is configured in the package with diagnostics messages turned on by default and the TypeScript compiler doesn't know anything about the location of the `angular2/core` and `angular2/platform/browser` modules.
-To fix this, you will need to make use of TypeScript declaration files, which is a TypeScript way to inform the compiler about third-party API modules.

-After the first run, a folder called "typings" is created and a new definition file called `angular2-meteor.d.ts` is copied there into a folder with the same name.
+At this moment you might see no errors from the TypeScript compiler because of the `tsconfig.json` we created earlier.

+But soon, it a few steps forward, we will might encounter warnings from the TypeScript compiler regarding Meteor packages (such as `meteor/meteor` or `meteor/tracker`).

+To avoid those errors - we need to add Typings for packages that aren't built with TypeScript or for packages that does not share it's Typings by default.

+> Angular2-Meteor and Angular 2 provides it's own typings inside the NPM folder, and you do no need to install the typings from external sources.

-We'll need to link `app.ts` and `angular2-meteor.d.ts` together.
-There are two ways to achieve that:
+You will need to reference and let the TypeScript compiler know about external packages that in use - there are 2 ways of doing that:

- - one way is to directly reference `angular2-meteor.d.ts` using a special sugared syntax at the top of `app.ts` as follows:
+ - One way is to directly reference typings files (`.d.ts` extension) using a special sugared syntax at the top of your TypeScript code file, for example:

         /// <reference path="typings/angular2-meteor/angular2-meteor.d.ts" />

         import {Component} from 'angular2/core';
         import {bootstrap} from 'angular2/platform/browser';

- - another way is to create a custom [TypeScript configuration file](https://github.com/Microsoft/TypeScript/wiki/tsconfig.json) with the "files" property set to include all required typings files.
+ - Another way is to create a custom [TypeScript configuration file](https://github.com/Microsoft/TypeScript/wiki/tsconfig.json) with the "files" (or "filesGlob") property set to include all required typings files.

 This configuration file should be called `tsconfig.json` and placed at the app root folder.

-We'll also take a close look at the configuration itself during step 7, including how to configure TypeScript properly to automatically generate your `tsconfig.json` file in different IDEs.
+We will see more examples and usage with the `tsconfig.json` file later in the tutorial.

 Let's make use of the typings in the second way.
 Angular 2 and the Meteor API will be used in pretty much every file of our app, so adding declaration files manually might become repetitive.

+Let's dive into an example for typings (`.d.ts`) file - you can see Angular2-Meteor file, inside `node_modules/angular2-meteor/meteor_component.d.ts`.

+You notice that this file contain only declaration and does not have code inside - the code is inside the corresponding compiled `.js` file, and this file required for lint and type-checks only.

-If you look into `angular2-meteor.d.ts`, you'll see there references to Angular 2 and Meteor API.
+If you look into, you'll see there references to Angular 2 and Meteor API.
-It means that we'll need their definition files as well to pull everything together.
-Luckily, besides its own declaration file, Angular2-Meteor installs also Angular 2 definition files as well into the _typings_ folder.
-These files are distributed via the Angular 2 NPM and Angular2-Meteor uses that NPM internally.

-> You only need to periodically remove .d.ts-files in the _typings_ folder, thus, letting the package know that the files need to be updated.

-From other side, libraries like Meteor, ES6 Promise etc are so called ambient dependencies, which means they provide information about the environment and should be available globally.
+Libraries like ES6 Promise etc are so called ambient dependencies, which means they provide information about the environment and should be available globally.
-There is least one global repository for typings of such libraries called [DefinitelyTyped](http://definitelytyped.org/).

 In order to install them — thus adding full type-checking support at this stage — we'll use a special tool for typings installation and management called `typings`.

 What's great about this tool is that it can install typings from different locations whether it's a Github repo, local folder, a NPM or even some HTTP path.
 You can find more information about it [here](https://github.com/typings/typings).

 In our case, we'll need to execute commands as follows to install all dependencies: